LiamDrew/Virt32/README.md

 REFLECTION
 <What motivated your team to choose this project?>
     Project 6 & 7 in CS40, The Universal Machine (UM), has students design and implement they're own 32-Bit emulator.
 The project has students use an array of pointers to memory segments to handle the 64-bit to 32-bit memory conversion problem.
 However, it makes every single UM memory access slow.
 Every UM memory access requires 2 system memory accesses, which is particularly slow due to the double-pointer situation.
 This results in terrible spatial locality and a high likelihood of cache misses.
 So, we asked ourselves, what would happen if we got rid of the double-pointer problem?
-This led us down the memory rabbit hole leaving us with the idea of creating our own virtual memory to break through the inherent bottleneck of UM.
+This led us down a memory rabbit hole with the idea of creating our own virtual memory to break through the inherent bottleneck of UM.

 <Potential future work/improvements?>
     1. Add more bounds/safety checking
-    2. Implement a concurrent segment daemon that will be able to zero memory segments for us before we need them
+    2. Implement a concurrent segment daemon that will be able to zero memory segments for us before we need them, and combine contiguous, freed memory segments.
 <What is a challenge you encountered while making this?>
     Setting memory access/allocation limits, offsetting bookkeeping data (capacity and size), and running our UM implementation with our interface.